Eileen Collins: STS-63

 In preparation for the mission, Collins flew over 500 approaches and landings in the Shuttle Training Aircraft (STA), a NASA training vehicle that duplicated the orbiter's approach profile and handling qualities.
 The crew paid a visit to Russia and visited Star City and aircraft and spacecraft museums in the Moscow area, and sat in the cockpit of the Buran spacecraft, the Russian equivalent of the Space Shuttle.
-On Collins' invitation, seven of the surviving members of the Mercury 13 attended the launch on 3 February 1995.
+On Collins's invitation, seven of the surviving members of the Mercury 13 attended the launch on 3 February 1995.

 A series of thruster burns brought Discovery into line with Mir.
 The mission plan called for an approach to no less than 10 m of Mir, followed by a flyaround.
 This was delayed by problems with three of the orbiter's 44 Reaction Control System (RCS) thrusters, which sprang leaks.
 Some thrusters could be shut off, but one thruster, R1U, was required for rendezvous, and could not.
 Eventually all its contents leaked into space and it was safe to approach Mir.